 Figure 2: Overall methodological framework visualizing the data flow (arrows) between the different steps, sub-steps, and methods used in this project.
 The scenarios developed in step B will be integrated into the assessment of factors affecting uptake by MS (interviews) and farmers (focus groups and agent-based models).
 Scenarios will be developed based on input from a) a review on effects of different interventions on biodiversity (step A), b) a review on factors influencing farmers uptake and c) statistics describing current measures’ implementation (both step B).
 The combined output from all methods used in step B will feed in the recommendations developed in step C.

 This initial request was put to EKLIPSE by IUCN and the Swedish Board of Agriculture in September 2016 and entitled “What are the effects of CAP greening measures on biodiversity and related ecosystem services?”

 In order to refine the request, the following scoping activities have been carried out:

-The Document of Work (DoW) describes the results of the scoping activities as well as the background of the request and was the basis for the call for experts.
+The Document of Work (DoW) described the results of the scoping activities as well as the background of the request and was the basis for the call for experts.

-During the scoping phase, the EKLIPSE Expert Methods Group and the KCB Agri group discussed potential methods of knowledge synthesis which can be applied to this request, and they proposed an integrated framework to be carried out by the Expert Working Group (see the DoW).
+During the scoping phase, the EKLIPSE Expert Methods Group and the KCB Agri group discussed potential methods of knowledge synthesis which can be applied to this request, and they proposed an integrated framework to be carried out by the EWG (see the DoW).
 This included the following methods: